 Balance Bias & Body Mods for Babies (Or, why there’s no such thing as an unbiased circumcision resource)

-People in the U.S. approaching the topic of infant circumcision for the first time are often looking for unbiased resources — materials that don't seem fanatical and do clearly lay out both the risks and benefits of the procedure.
-Armed with such resources, expectant parents believe they can make an informed choice and feel confident about it, regardless whether they decide to leave their child intact or have him circumcised.
+People in the United States approaching the topic of infant circumcision for the first time are often looking for unbiased resources — materials that don't seem fanatical and do clearly lay out both the risks and benefits of the procedure.
+Armed with such resources, expectant parents believe they can make an informed choice and feel confident about it, regardless of whether they decide to leave their child intact or have him circumcised.
 In addition, people coming in for a second round of evaluation can continue to feel okay with any past decisions made for them, or with decisions they made for someone else.

 There's just one issue with the seeking of unbiased sources: they don't exist.
 Particularly on topics deeply rooted in our cultural psyche and thus controversial, like circumcision.

 We all have biases.
 This is neither a good nor a bad thing, necessarily; it's just part of being human.
 We experience things, then we make value judgments and categorize those experiences so we’re better able to navigate subsequent situations.